levflevine/Cryptocurrencies/README.md

 ![PCA](/Resources/pca.png)

-### Create an Elbow Curve to Find the Best Value for K before We Can Apply K-Means Algo
+### Creating an Elbow Curve to Find the Best Value for K before We Can Apply K-Means Algo

 Elbow Curve: